plasmo-dev/Plasmo.jl/docs/src/documentation/distributed_quickstart.md

 ## Building Remote vs. Building Locally

 The RemoteOptiGraph is designed so as to capture problem structure for problems distributed to multiple workers.
-Different modeling paradigms could be used for constructing a RemoteOptiGraph, and users may choose different approaches to constructing the same problem.
+Different modeling paradigms could be used for constructing a RemoteOptiGraph, and users may choose different approaches to construct the same problem.
 For instance, a user could build a graph locally and then distribute to remote processors, or they could directly construct the graph on the remote processors (see suggestion #3 below).
 For large-scale applications, it is recommended that users build the graph remotely to avoid serialization time and to potentially better parallelize model construction.

 For benchmarking, Plasmo does support building an OptiGraph locally and then distributing its graphs to a remote worker via the `distribute_graph` function.
-This function is not recommended for extremely large models, but an example of its use is given below.
+This function is not recommended for very large models, but an example of its use is given below.

 ```julia
 using Distributed